Read-The-Question/rtq-review/docs/architecture/review-outcome-workflow.md

 ```

 Dry-run is the default.
 Apply mode uses the line-preserving TOML updater. `PRG`,
-`PRBD`, and `PRCS` update the matching `rtq-question-rag` or `rtq-answer-rag`
+`PRBD`, and `PRCS` update the matching content or image state field and reset
-field and reset its companion review field to `PRNS`. `PRCR` and `PRCC` do not
+its companion review outcome to `PRNS`.
-change content RAG; they are retained in the companion review field.
-Reset is
+`PRCR` and `PRCC` do not change content RAG; they are retained in the companion
-represented by the absence of an exact database outcome, so the sync returns a
+review field.
+Reset is represented by the absence of an exact database outcome,
-retained companion signal to `PRNS`.
-The database path never changes companion
+so the sync returns a retained companion signal to `PRNS`.
+The database path
+never changes companion
 TOML comment fields, derived TOML, generated Markdown, PDFs, assets, Google
 Sheets, comments, or the review database.